MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 :::

-You can use REST APIs to retrieve both the definition and data for a report, cube, or dossier from the Intelligence Server (IServer).
-The workflow for retrieving the definition or the data for a report, cube, or dossier includes the following REST API requests.
+You can use REST APIs to retrieve both the definition and data for a report, cube, or dashboard from the Intelligence Server (IServer).
+The workflow for retrieving the definition or the data for a report, cube, or dashboard includes the following REST API requests.
 In this workflow, retrieving the data is not dependent on getting the definition; they are separate actions that can be performed independently.

 1. [Log in](#log-in) `POST /api/auth/login`
-1. [Retrieve definition from the Intelligence Server](#retrieve-definition-from-the-intelligence-server) You can retrieve the definition of a report or cube—including the metrics and attributes—and the hierarchy of a dossier—including the chapters, pages and visualizations
+1. [Retrieve definition from the Intelligence Server](#retrieve-definition-from-the-intelligence-server) You can retrieve the definition of a report or cube—including the metrics and attributes—and the hierarchy of a dashboard—including the chapters, pages and visualizations
    - Get report definition `GET /api/reports/{reportId}`
    - Get cube definition `GET /api/cubes/{cubeId}`
-   - Get dossier definition `GET /api/dossiers/{dossierId}/definition`
+   - Get dashboard definition `GET /api/dossiers/{dossierId}/definition`
 1. [Retrieve data from the Intelligence Server](#retrieve-data-from-the-intelligence-server) You can create an instance of a report, cube, or dossier and return the results of that instance.
 You can return all the results of a report or cube instance, but you can return only the results of a specific visualization in a dossier instance.
    1. Create instance
       - Create report instance `POST /api/reports/{reportId}/instances`
       - Create cube instance `POST /api/cubes/{cubeId}/instances`
-      - Create dossier instance `POST /api/dossiers/{dossierId}/instances`
+      - Create dashboard instance `POST /api/dossiers/{dossierId}/instances`
    1. Retrieve data
       - Get report data `GET /api/reports/{reportId}/instances/{instanceId}`
       - Get cube data `GET /api/cubes/{cubeId}/instances/{instanceId}`
-      - Get dossier data (specific visualization) `GET /api/dossiers/{dossierId}/instances/{instanceId}/chapters/{chapterKey}/visualizations/{visualizationKey}`
+      - Get dashboard data (specific visualization) `GET /api/dossiers/{dossierId}/instances/{instanceId}/chapters/{chapterKey}/visualizations/{visualizationKey}`
 1. [Log out](#log-out) `POST /api/auth/logout`

 To make it easy for you to try out this workflow in your environment, we have provided [sample code](https://github.com/MicroStrategy/rest-api-samples/tree/master/data-api) that you can download.
 This sample code is for v1 endpoints.
 It uses Java and Node.js to retrieve definitions and data, but you can use any language you want.
 The code shown for each step in the workflow reflects the values used in the sample.